 Chief Operating Officer

-Andrew serves as the Technical Manager for Secure Futures, managing the energy production of the installed solar systems, conducting technical and economic analysis for solar feasibility studies, and coordinating the operation and maintenance of installed solar systems.
-Andrew previously served as an intern with Secure Futures during his senior year of college.
-A native of Pennsylvania.
+Andrew serves as the Financial and Technical Manager for Secure Futures.
+His responsibilities include performing technical, financial, and economic modeling for solar feasibility studies, managing solar system performance for company-owned arrays, and overseeing operations and maintenance of installed solar systems.
+Andrew started working with Secure Futures in 2015 as an intern during his senior year of college.
 Andrew graduated from Eastern Mennonite University (VA) in 2016 with a BA in Economics and Environmental Sustainability.
-Email Andrew.
+He is currently pursuing his MBA at EMU while working full time at Secure Futures.

 Loren Swartzendruber, D. Min